vbookshelf/Offline-PDF-Redactor/README.md

 Simply download the project folder and place it on your desktop.
 Then double click the index.html file.
 The app will open in your browser.

 ## How to manually verify that redacted text has been burned out
+- Open the exported PDF in your preferred pdf viewer.
+- Click on the text, then select all content by pressing Cmd + A.
+- Copy the selected content by pressing Cmd + C.
+- Open a plain text editor.
+- Paste the content by pressing Cmd + V.
+- <b>Verify</b>: Check the pasted text content.
+The redacted text should not appear anywhere.
+- <b>Important</b>: If any of your redacted words or phrases show up, the redaction was not properly applied, and the document is not safe to share.

 <br>